Pilaf: Central Asia

 Central Asian, e.g. Uzbek, Kyrgyz and Tajik (Osh, Palov, Аш, палоо, Палов) Kazakh, Turkmen, Karakalpak (Палау, Palaw) or osh differs from other preparations in that rice is not steamed, but instead simmered in a rich stew of meat and vegetables called zirvak (зирвак), until all the liquid is absorbed into the rice.
 A limited degree of steaming is commonly achieved by covering the pot.
 It is usually cooked in a kazon (or deghi) over an open fire.
 The cooking tradition includes many regional and occasional variations.
 Commonly, it is prepared with lamb or beef, browned in lamb fat or oil, and then stewed with fried onions, garlic and carrots.
 Chicken palov is rare but found in traditional recipes originating in Bukhara.
 Some regional varieties use distinct types of oil to cook the meat.
 For example, Samarkand-style plov commonly uses zig'ir oil, a mix of melon seed, cottonseed, sesame seed, and flaxseed oils.
 Plov is usually simply spiced with salt, peppercorns, and cumin, but coriander, barberries, red pepper, or marigold may be added according to regional variation or the chef's preference.
 Heads of garlic and chickpeas are sometimes buried into the rice during cooking.
 Sweet variations with dried apricots, cranberries and raisins are prepared on special occasions.

-Plov is the national dish of Uzbekistan and was recognized by UNESCO and inscribed on its Intangible Cultural Heritage of Humanity list in 2016.
-However neighbouring countries including Kazakhstan, Azerbaijan, and Tajikistan also considers plov a stable dish, with their own regional variations reflecting local ingredients and cooking.
+Plov is the national dish of Uzbekistan and Tajikistan, which was recognized by UNESCO and inscribed on its Intangible Cultural Heritage of Humanity list in 2016.
+However, neighbouring countries, including Kazakhstan and Azerbaijan, also consider plov a staple dish, with their own regional variations reflecting local ingredients and cooking.

-Although often prepared at home, plov is made on special occasions by an oshpaz or ashpoz (osh/ash master chef), who cooks it over an open flame, sometimes serving up to 1,000 people from a single cauldron on holidays or occasions such as weddings.
+Although often prepared at home, plov is made on special occasions by an oshpaz (ошпаз) or ashpoz (osh/ash master chef), who cooks it over an open flame, sometimes serving up to 1,000 people from a single cauldron on holidays or occasions such as weddings.
 Oshi nahor, or "morning palov", is served in the early morning (between 6 and 9 am) to large gatherings of guests, typically as part of an ongoing wedding celebration.

-Uzbek-style plov is found in the post-Soviet countries and Xinjiang Uyghur Autonomous Region of China.
-In Xinjiang, where the dish is known as polu, it is often served with pickled vegetables, including carrots, onion and tomato.
+Plov is found in the post-Soviet countries and Xinjiang Uyghur Autonomous Region of China.
+In Xinjiang, where the dish is known as polu, polo, or pola (پولو، پولۇ، پولا), it is often served with pickled vegetables, including carrots, onion and tomato.